Fee payment deadline is today, May 21. More

 Student Support Services

 No matter the extraordinary situation you may be facing, Columbus State wants to support you and eliminate (or at least reduce) any obstacles that may impede your academic progress while you are a student at Columbus State.
+Print out the Student Referral Information Guide as a quick resource to troubleshoot questions and review resources on campus.

 - Student Engagement and Leadership